-how to drive safely and save on car insurance
+how older drivers can stay safe and save on car insurance

 As long as you have your health and your vision, there's no reason to think that aging deteriorates driving skills.
 But older drivers are considered more fragile in accidents, meaning it's more important than ever to drive safely and avoid unnecessary collisions.